 Once again, it was time for Céline to go to school.
 She entered the Benedictine Abbey of Notre

-school entirely where Céline only became a day-boarder.
+entirely where Céline only became a day-boarder.
 Céline would meet the Guérin’s maid, Marcelline,

 at the pharmacy at eight o’clock every morning and would be escorted to school along with her

 cousins.
 They would wait at the school to be retrieved by the maid around six o’clock in the

 evening.
 Sometimes, Céline’s father would escort them.
-Céline was placed in
+Céline was placed in classes with students

 During this time, there was no such thing as a free education from a public school system.
 If a